Kintyre/ksconf/README.md

     optional arguments:
-      -h, --help            show this help message and exit -S MODE, --duplicate-stanza MODE
+      -h, --help            show this help message and exit --force-color         Force TTY color mode on.
-                            Set duplicate stanza handling mode.
-If [stanza] exists more than once in a single .conf file: Mode 'overwrite' will keep the last stanza found.
-Mode 'merge' will merge keys from across all stanzas, keeping the the value form the latest key.
-Mode 'exception' (default) will abort if duplicate stanzas are found.
-      -K MODE, --duplicate-key MODE
-                            Set duplicate key handling mode.
-A duplicate key is a condition that occurs when the same key (key=value) is set within the same stanza.
-Mode of 'overwrite' silently ignore duplicate keys, keeping the latest.
-                            Mode 'exception', the default, aborts if duplicate keys are found.
-      --force-color         Force TTY color mode on.
 Useful if piping the output a color-awarepager, like 'less -R'